 Most games are from the PS3 era, but there are also offerings from PS2 and the current-gen PS4 – even if PS Vita titles were booted from the service.

-So there's no need to download the game – though you can now do just that for the PS4 and PS2 libraries on the service.
+If you set up a streaming session, this means there's no need to download the game – though you can now do just that for the PS4 and PS2 libraries on the service.
 If you'd rather temporarily save a game to your hard drive and plough through it offline than rely on the strength of your broadband connection, the option is there.

 There was a time that we hoped, perhaps somewhat naively, that PlayStation Now would be the Netflix of video game streaming.
 The hope was that we could shell out our cash and access any game on the service forever – so long as we didn't let our subscription lapse.